tudorsuiu/smart-service-.net-angular/README.md

 The administration expressed great appreciation for the fact that the application can be used on any device while maintaining a consistent user experience.
 This capability allows administrators to efficiently manage operations and access necessary information in real-time.
 <br>

 Regarding the application's functionalities, it was noted that for an early-stage application, they are sufficient and usable in a real-world scenario.
-As future functionalities to implement, it was recommended to create a page where graphical representations of monthly revenues can be viewed, and to integrate with e-invoicing (the national electronic invoicing system).
+As future functionalities to implement, it was recommended to create a page where graphical representations of monthly revenues can be viewed, and to integrate with e-factura (the national electronic invoicing system).
 This integration would consolidate both operational and financial aspects into a single platform.
 As a result, a new role was identified within the application, that of an accountant, specifically focused on managing the financial side.
 <br>

 <h2>📈 Project status</h2>